cit-bioinfo/mMCP-counter/README.md

 Citation
 ========
-If you use MS.liverK in a scientific publication, please contact Florent Petitprez for citation info: florent[dot]petitprez[at]ligue-cancer[dot]net
+If you use mMCP-counter in a scientific publication, please contact Florent Petitprez for citation info: florent[dot]petitprez[at]ligue-cancer[dot]net

 License
 ========

-MS.liverK is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+mMCP-counter is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.